seantarogers/AuditingIssue/README.md

 ````

+The additional event is then being moved the the EventPublisher.Error queue.
+The EventPublisher should not be subscribing to this event, it is only publishing it to the Saga endpoint.

 When auditing is disabled in the Event Publisher the recursive subscription does not get added and the error goes away.
-Tried to disable AutoSubscribe in the Publisher but this did not resolve the problem
+I have tried to disable AutoSubscribe in the Publisher, but this did not resolve the problem

 ```cs
 configuration.DisableFeature<AutoSubscribe>();